-Since the Sandy Hook area became part of Gateway, the Fort Hancock structures and grounds have been used on a limited basis for interpretation, research, environmental education, and overnight use by organized groups (Brookdale Community College, Marine Academy of Science and Technology, National Marine Fisheries Service - Sandy Hook Laboratory of the National Oceanic and Atmospheric Administration, American Littoral Society, New Jersey Marine Sciences Consortium, and New Jersey Department of Corrections).
+Since the Sandy Hook area became part of Gateway, the Fort Hancock structures and grounds have been used on a limited basis for interpretation, research, environmental education, and overnight use by organized groups (Brookdale Community College, Marine Academy of Science and Technology, National Marine Fisheries Service - Sandy Hook Laboratory, American Littoral Society, New Jersey Marine Sciences Consortium, and New Jersey Department of Corrections).
 Although the fort is a significant resource, Sandy Hook has served primarily as a local and regional beach recreation destination.
-The entire ocean beach and bay currently provide opportunities for swimming, sunning, fishing, and environmental education.
+The ocean and bay beaches currently provide opportunities for swimming, sunning, fishing, and environmental education.
 The southern portion remains the focal point for intensive beach use, but the northern portion is experiencing increasing use, placing new demands on both the cultural and natural resources.